-I’m sure I’m no different than you but we’ve got a bunch of priorities around our house in 2013.
+I’m sure I’m no different than you but we’ve got a bunch of priorities around our house.
 Home improvements, paying down mortgage debt, investing for the future and taking some funds to travel and enjoy life are important things to us.
 With a busy life and obligations, it’s hard to decide what the priority should be.
 Maybe all of these things are worthy candidates?
 In no particular order then, here is what I consider some of the best uses for your tax refund this year or any year:

 1. Reinvest in your RRSP

 Revisiting a previous post here on my site, if you do not reinvest the tax refund gained from RRSP tax deduction then I believe you are not capitalizing on the true power of this account.
 A friend of mine told me recently, he believes RRSPs are misleading to many investors – he is probably right.
 While RRSPs are in fact an excellent account for retirement savings, a Registered Retirement Savings Plan could easily be rebranded as a “Registered Reinvestment Savings Plan”.
 Meaning, to make the most of this account you should really reinvest the tax deduction as much and as often as you can.
 At some point, the tax deduction you get today or what I consider a temporary government loan must be paid back when you withdraw RRSP funds.
 Hopefully though, you are withdrawing funds in a lower tax bracket than your contributions of today.
 This may or may not be the case for you so you need to use this account wisely.